 Managing and Reducing L-1 Visa Costs

 Verify Employer Size: Ensure you qualify for the "Small Employer" reduced filing fee ($695) and the reduced Asylum Program Fee ($300) if you have 25 or fewer full-time equivalent employees.
+Reduced fees roughly halve the USCIS cost of an initial petition.

 Limit translations to the portions of foreign documents that are actually needed for the filing, while making sure the translated excerpts are complete enough to support the petition.

-Avoid RFEs: Re-filing or responding to a Request for Evidence (RFE) can double legal costs.
+Avoid RFEs.
+Re-filing or responding to a Request for Evidence (RFE) can double legal costs.
 Using experienced counsel the first time is the most effective way to minimize total expenditure.

 Frequently Asked Questions